pifroggi/vs_temporalfix/README.md

 Protected areas have motions that are large enough to exclude from processing.
 This avoids blending/ghosting.

 ## Tips & Troubleshooting
-* Make sure to check very dark, hazy, or faint scenes for blending/ghosting and reduce strength if necessary.
+> [!CAUTION]
-* If fps are much lower than the benchmarks would suggest, try increasing Vapoursynth's RAM cache by adding `core.max_cache_size = 20000` (20GB, adjust if needed) near the top of your script.
-RAM requirements depend on tr and resolution.
+> * If fps are lower than the benchmarks suggest, try increasing Vapoursynth's RAM cache by adding `core.max_cache_size = 20000` (20GB) near the top of your script.
+RAM requirements depend on tr and resolution, increase if needed.
 * There is a big drop in performance for tr > 6, due to switching from mvtools to mvtools-sf, which is slower.
 * mvtools-sf release r9 and the r10 pre-release will both work, but r9 is faster for me.
+* Make sure to check very dark, hazy, or faint scenes for blending/ghosting and reduce strength if necessary.

 ## Benchmarks